Shane Kenny

 Shane Kenny (born 4 July 1947) is an Irish journalist and broadcaster who worked mainly at RTÉ Radio 1.
 After gaining a BA from Trinity College Dublin he studied journalism in Newcastle upon Tyne and worked there for the Journal and Chronicle from 1970 to 1973.
 He was a weekend newscaster on BBC North East radio (1972–3) and later in 1973 he was recruited as a reporter and presenter of 7 Days on RTÉ television (1973–5) before joining RTÉ Radio, where he became a news editor in 1980, in which role he launched and was the first editor of Morning Ireland.
 He was a longtime news anchor on News at One and This Week, presented RTÉ radio's general election coverage, and also travelled extensively in the Middle East, Europe and the United States to report on international news stories and elections.
 From 1986 he was the US ABC network's Ireland correspondent.
 In 1989 he won the top prize "for supreme contribution to Irish journalism" at the National Media Awards.
-He was press secretary to the 1994–97 "Rainbow Coalition" government, and to its 1996 Presidency of the Council of the European Union.
+He was press secretary to the 1994–97 Rainbow Coalition government, and to its 1996 Presidency of the Council of the European Union.
 He returned to RTÉ when the government lost the 1997 election and he chose the less political post of business news editor.
 In 2003 he left RTÉ to research the role of the Russian Marshal Georgi Zhukov in WWII, and establish his own media business, Leader Productions, and a consultancy, Shane Kenny Media CRO.
-His radio documentary, Hitler's Nemesis - Georgi Zhukov was broadcast on RTE Radio 1 in April 2005 for the 60th anniversary of the end of WWII.RTE radio documentaries.
-He still appeared on RTÉ as an independent broadcaster, including his Celtic Tiger series Moneymakers interviewing business leaders, and fronting the "Entrepreneur of the Year" series which he brought to RTE television until he stopped in 2007.RTE Guide He became Director of Public Affairs at Dublin City University, and a member of the Executive Board, 2005-2011 with provision that he could continue his broadcasting and consulting work.
+His radio documentary, Hitler's Nemesis – Georgi Zhukov was broadcast on RTÉ Radio 1 in April 2005 for the 60th anniversary of the end of WWII.
+He still appeared on RTÉ as an independent broadcaster, including his Celtic Tiger series Moneymakers interviewing business leaders, and fronting the "Entrepreneur of the Year" series which he brought to RTÉ television until he stopped in 2007.RTÉ Guide He became director of public affairs at Dublin City University, and a member of the executive board, 2005–2011 with provision that he could continue his broadcasting and consulting work.
 He retired early in 2011 because of illness.